 The texts to be read are difficult; the ideas conveyed by them not self-evident.

-This is the opportunity to get assistance in grappling with both ideas and texts: not just from your teachers but also from similarly motivated peers.
+Studying for a philosopy degree is an opportunity to get assistance in grappling with both ideas and texts: not just from your teachers but also from similarly motivated peers.
 The discussion in class is often the best way to find a way into thinking with and through complex ideas which at first look impenetrable or obscure.

 The world is made up of complex shifting forces; the ideas and concepts needed to make sense of them are also complex and at first sight difficult to grasp.